hack-gpon/hack-gpon.github.io/_ont_xgs/ont-nokia-xs-010x-q.md

 ## Enable SSH (not persistent)

 Port 22 is filtered by default and the SSH daemon can be only enabled in runtime.
-Here is the procedure but it's not persisten accross reboot:
+Here is the procedure but it's not persistent and will need to be done again after each reboot:

-Access UART with `ONTUSER`
+Access UART with `ONTUSER`, then enter `system\misc`.

-Enter `system\misc`

 Set `ssh_en` to `1` with the command:
 ```sh